jheare/Fish546-Jake/Course Project/Product/DATA_RECORDS.md

 | lane1_NoIndex_L001_R1_013.fastq 	|
 | lane1_NoIndex_L001_R1_014.fastq 	|

-A tab delimited barcode file was also created to combine barcodes with the appropriate sample name in the  **Hummingbird/Users/srlab/Fish546-Jake/data** directory as a file called decradbarcodes1.txt.
+A tab delimited barcode file was also created to combine barcodes with the appropriate sample name in the  **./data** directory as a file called decradbarcodes1.txt.
 This barcode file and fastq files were then processed with STACKS using a sub function called *process_radtags* which demultiplexed the data while removing reads with ambiguous barcodes and radtags.

-**directory** repository ./Fish546-Jake/data
+**directory**  ./data

 **Barcode File**